Cash loans same day.

 The type of data collected may include personal information such as your name, address, telephone numbers, e-mail addresses, date of birth and employment details.
 It may also include details of the agreements you have had with us in the past or unsuccessful applications for further credit.
 You may also disclose sensitive information to us (such as, information about your physical and mental health, racial or ethnic origin, political opinions, religious beliefs, sexual life, medical information), which we may hold and process.
 Wherever possible we will always ask your explicit consent to process this information.

 You are responsible for providing valid, accurate and up to date information.
 When you give us information about another individual or organisation it is on the basis that you confirm that they have specifically agreed to this and understand how and why their information will be used.

-Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.
-The law says we must have one or more of these reasons:
+Data Protection Law (which includes the General Data Protection Regulation also referred to as GDPR) places obligations on us in relation to the way we handle your personal information.
+The law permits us to use personal information only if we have a proper reason to do so.
+The law states we must have one or more of these reasons:

 A legitimate interest is when we have a business or commercial reason to use your information.
 But even then, it must not unfairly go against what is right and best for you.
 If we rely on our legitimate interest, we will tell you what that is.

 Your data will always be dealt with responsibly and in accordance with the Data Protection Act 2018 and GDPR.
 Information stored or collected about you helps us improve our service and helps to make sure that any agreement you have with us is run smoothly.